 3. Get a professional email address

-4. Make it easy to subscribe
+4. Make it easy to subscribe with sign-up forms

 Once you're set up with a professional email address, you’ll need to make sure it's super easy for people to subscribe to your email mailing list.
 Doing this is a relatively simple task, especially if you used a website builder.
 All you need to do is add a call to action (CTA) at the base of your pages.

-5. Get their attention
+5. Get their attention with pop-ups

-6. Offer subscribers something in return
+6. Offer subscribers something in return with lead magnets

 You can increase the effectiveness of your CTAs even more with the addition of lead magnets.
 Lead magnets are simple things, like an eBook of tips or a guide to beginner workout routines.
 The subscriber would then receive it for free upon signing up.

-How to create an email mailing list in excel
+How to create an email mailing list in Excel

 Excel is a brilliant tool to use when organising your email list.
 By filling out the spreadsheet in a logical manner, you can easily copy and paste the email addresses you want to use into the appropriate email.
 It’s especially good if you only have a small list to begin with.